pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS student guide - Secure cloud solutions.md

 According to Chief Information Officer (CIO) Jessica Sams, Contoso's main concern is providing **robust application security** for it's own suppliers and customers while also providing an easy online experience for them.
 Contoso currently manages authentication via Azure Active Directory but wants to reconfigure to support a more robust solution for 3 major user experiences:

-* **B2B** - Solar Manufacturer/Providers, including professional technical contributors such as: architectural, engineering, and regulatory/legal advisors from state and local entities.
-One key workflow partner of this group is Contoso's own Commercial and Residential professional installer teams as there is heavy cross-team interaction during execution of project installations.
+- **B2B** - Solar Manufacturer/Providers, including professional technical contributors such as: architectural, engineering, and regulatory/legal advisors from state and local entities.
+One key workflow partner of this group is Contoso's own Commercial and Residential professional installer teams as there is heavy cross-team, cross-corporate interaction during execution of project installations.

-* **B2C** - DYI Consumers purchasing components and services directly - either wholesale or retail, and/or opting in persistent account access enabling consumer access to extended offerings provided by Contoso Consumer Services including pre- and post- sales technical support, blog access, and access to technical events sponsored by the industry
+- **B2C** - DYI Consumers purchasing components and services directly - either wholesale or retail, and/or opting in persistent account access enabling consumer access to extended offerings provided by Contoso Consumer Services including pre- and post- sales technical support, blog access, and access to technical events sponsored by the industry

-* **OPS** - Internal employee groups such as C-Suite, HR, IT, Fulfillment, Installation Teams, Partner and Consumer Services, Sales and Marketing
+- **OPS** - Internal employee groups such as C-Suite, HR, IT, Fulfillment, Installation Teams, Partner and Consumer Services, Sales and Marketing

 With these use cases and the addtion of new infrastructure, locations, and employees, Contoso needs a solution that will provide reliable authentication but in addition, they require robust account management functionality, as well as the ability to secure and audit application configuration, and integration events.